ARMmbed/mbed-os/README.md

 mbed SDK
 ========

-Modified version of ytsuboi's modification of the SDK to support the LPC1114, however using a newer fork of the mbed SDK.

 The mbed Software Development Kit (SDK) is a C/C++ microcontroller software platform relied upon by tens of thousands of developers to build projects fast.